 Fees, Finance and Funding

-Investing in your education is a wise decision and it's important to understand the student funding and support available.
-From Further Education bursaries to cash scholarships — we're here to help you plan.
+Investing in your education is a wise decision and it's important to understand the student finance support available.
+From tuition fees to maintenance loans and bursaries to cash scholarships — we're here to help you plan your finances.

 Fees outlined are correct at time of publishing and provide an indication of current costs.
 For more information please email firstname.lastname@example.org.